-We show how the public realm can be successfully activated.
-Transforming buildings, bridges, rivers, gardens, and transport systems into opportunities for participation, curiosity and communication.
+Tine shows how the public realm can be successfully activated – buildings, squares, bridges, rivers, gardens, offices and foyers are transformed into opportunities for participation, curiosity and communication.

 I think the world’s public spaces need more of your playful social interaction, especially at this time in history when people seem so divided.